Yellow Gemstones: Can You Identify Them?

 March 9, 2020

-Sunshine, lemons and a variety of flowers share the color yellow and often evoke feelings of happiness, warmth and optimism.
+Sunshine, lemons and a variety of flowers share the colour yellow and often evoke feelings of happiness, warmth and optimism.
 A variety of gemstones also come in shades of yellow, from diamonds to citrine to garnets.

-The most plentiful yellow gemstones in the marketplace are citrine, sapphire, topaz, tourmaline, and transparent opal.
-Other varieties include yellow andradite garnet, spessartine and Mali garnets, beryl, sphene, zircon, spodumene and transparent varieties of labradorite and orthoclase feldspar.
+The most plentiful yellow gemstones in the marketplace are citrine, sapphire, topaz, tourmaline and transparent opal.
+Other varieties include yellow andradite garnet, spessartine and Mali garnets, beryl, sphene, zircon, spodumene, and transparent varieties of labradorite and orthoclase feldspar.
 Less abundant or collectible yellow gems include chrysoberyl, sphalerite, apatite and prehnite.

 Yellow Gemstone Challenge

 Many yellow gemstones can resemble one another in colour.
 Can you see the subtle differences in the yellow gemstone pairs?
 They appear similar, but are different species.